 Many companies are doing a great job of realizing the benefits and maintaining a good repuation for corporate social responsibility and environmental support, but they could be doing more.
 Namely, many companies need to better communicate their performance to the general public.
 The Reputation Institute found that 51% of companies in the United States struggle to communicate their corporate social responsibility performance.

 Sharing your company’s corporate social responsibility isn’t just a marketing ploy: it can have a positive ripple effect.
-Advertising your company’s good deeds can encourage consumers to see your corporate reputation in a more positive light while also sparking interest in social and environmental causes.
+Corporate reputation management helps consumers see your business in a more positive light while also sparking interest in social and environmental causes.
 Consider these ideas when choosing and marketing your efforts for corporate social responsibility:

 - Align your efforts with your brand: When choosing initiatives for corporate social responsibility, consider those that work authentically with your established brand.
 For example, a health care company that provides medical care to children in need.